On fast charged particles scattering on periodic planes of atoms: The differential cross section for scattering on a system of parallel atomic planes

 Let us consider the case of a fast charged particle scattering on a system of parallel planes with a uniform distribution of atoms in each of them.
 Let us determine the positions of the planes for an even and odd amount of planes:

-For an even number of planes, let us locate the origin of coordinates along the $x$-axis in the middle so that the planes closest to it were located at the same distance from the origin; for an odd number of planes, let us locate the central plane in the position $x_{j}=0$.
+For an even number of planes, let us locate the origin of coordinates along the $x$-axis in the middle so that the planes closest to it were located at the same distance from the origin; for an odd number of planes, let us locate the central plane in the position $x_{(M+1)/2}=0$.
 So, in any of these cases, the planes are located symmetrically relative to $x=0$.
 Then

-Let us assume that the potential of an individual atom is the screened Coulomb potential ($u(\vec{r})=\frac{Ze}{r}\exp(-\frac{r}{R})$ \cite{AIA96}).
-Then, for a single plane, the $\chi_0$-function averaged over the positions of atoms in the plane is as follows
+Let us assume that the potential of an individual atom is the screened Coulomb potential ($u(\vec{r})=\frac{Ze}{r}\exp(-\frac{r}{R})$, where $Z$ is nuclear charge number of atoms in the target \cite{AIA96}).
+Then, for a single plane located at $x=0$, the $\chi_0$-function averaged over the positions of atoms in the plane is as follows